‘Teen Mom’ Jenelle Evans Is ‘Bragging’ In New Twitter Post

 — Jessica Coomer (@JessicaCoomer3) August 7, 2019

-Jenelle recently updated her followers on Instagram of the addition of several new members of her clan, her children’s pet chickens.
+Jenelle recently updated her followers on Instagram of the addition of several new members of her clan — her children’s pet chickens.
 She posted a sweet photo to the social media sharing site of her three kids cuddling their new pets.

-She also posted a series of photos from her son Jace’s birthday party, where the happy young boy was treated to an afternoon of fun with his family and friends at a paintball and Nerf gun birthday party.
-Jenelle posted a photo of herself, Jace and Ensley and another pic of Jace’s yummy looking cake.
+She also posted a series of photos from her son Jace’s birthday celebrations, where the young boy was treated to an afternoon of fun with his family and friends at a paintball and Nerf gun party.
+Jenelle posted a photo of herself, Jace and Ensley, and another pic of Jace’s yummy-looking cake.

 In a separate photo, Jenelle posed with husband David Eason and their family.
 She called Jace the “best big brother and son anyone could ask for” in a sweet collage of Instagram photos as well.

-The reality star came under fire from her fans on Instagram after posting Jace’s birthday party pics reported The Inquisitr.
+The reality star came under fire from her fans on Instagram after posting Jace’s birthday party pics, reported The Inquisitr.
 Fans appeared to be unable to keep their negative comments to themselves, slamming the former MTV star online for everything from past mistakes the ex-Teen Mom star has made in the media to comments on her parenting skills as well as her marriage to David.

 Teen Mom airs on MTV.
 Jenelle Evans and David Eason no longer appear on the series.